chris-short/chrisshort.net/content/video/aws-container-days-eu-2022-day-3.md

 {{< carbon >}}

+> In the days leading up to Kubecon + CloudNativeCon we'll be spending the week talking about how you can deploy, manage, and scale containerized applications using Kubernetes on AWS.
+These sessions, led by our AWS Kubernetes team and guest speakers, will contain technical deep dives, product demos, and best practices.
+>
+> Can't wait to learn what's happening with Amazon EKS & Kubernetes, check out the EKS Newsletter curated by our EKS Developer Advocates.
+[Subscribe to EKS News](https://eks.news/#subscribe) today!

 ## EKS Anywhere Curated Packages | Lewis Diamond, Sr. SDE, AWS  & Jonah Jones, Solutions Architect & Lichun Li, Sr. Product Manager, AWS

 {{< youtube -HezPnQ8WM4 >}}